Our Linked Congregations

 There is no church hall and all functions out-with the church are held in the village hall at Quothquan thereby maintaining a direct link between the two communities.

 There are some 225 houses in the parish (20 families on the congregational roll live outside the parish).
 There is one primary school in the parish situated between Quothquan and Libberton.
-The school role is around 30.
+A new school building was constructed in 2015 and the school role is around 35.
 Children move from there to Biggar High School.
 In addition to the normal Sunday services, outdoor services have been held at the old Quothquan Church.
 A Harvest Supper, to which members of our linked partners are invited, is held each year in Quothquan Hall - the village hall, run by local residents.
 A Christmas lunch is also held here with all senior citizens in the parish receiving an invitation.
 A coffee morning is held fortnightly in a member’s house.

 Although our church is small it has a very committed and friendly congregation who actively participate in all our projects – flower show, outdoor carol singing, candle light services and much else.